sonertari/PFRE/README.md

 However, you are advised to pick a better password than soner123.

+Also, you should enable one of the DH kex algorithms phpseclib 1.0 supports in sshd, otherwise WUI login fails with sshd v10+.
+Because sshd 10.0 on OpenBSD 7.7 disables finite field DH kex by default, but phpseclib 1.0 supports finite field DH kex only, no ECDH kex, see https://phpseclib.sourceforge.net.

+So, add the following line at the bottom of /etc/ssh/sshd_config

+	KexAlgorithms +diffie-hellman-group-exchange-sha256

 #### Configure PHP

 Go to /usr/local/bin/ and create a link to php executable:

 	# cd /usr/local/bin
-	# ln -s php-8.3 php
+	# ln -s php-8.4 php

-Edit the /etc/php-8.3.ini file to write error messages to syslog, otherwise they may disturb pfctl test reports:
+Edit the /etc/php-8.4.ini file to write error messages to syslog, otherwise they may disturb pfctl test reports:

 	error_log = syslog